1forh/zacharyminner.com/content/notes/query-firestore-collection-for-documents-added-today.md

 }
 ```

+**Note:** I had to add `+5` hours to get midnight in Eastern Time.

-With this function, we can run a Firestore query and ask for all documents that have a Timestamp greater than the beginning of today.
+As you can see below, with this function we can run a Firestore query and ask for all documents that have a Timestamp greater than the beginning of today.
 This will return only the documents that have a timestamp from today.
 Woot! 🎊

-**Note:** I had to add `+5` hours to get midnight in Eastern Time.

 ```jsx